 It's an odd dichotomy, because while in many communities, lamb is seen as the "cheap" meat—the meat to buy when you can't afford beef—in high-end food and fancy supermarket circles, it's often far more expensive—and desirable—than beef.

 I'm with the latter camp.
 I can think of precious few situations when I'd rather have a steak than a fatty, musky lamb chop.
 Or when I'd rather have a pot roast than a rich, slightly funky braised lamb shank.
-And when it comes to holiday roasts, the Prime Rib may be the king of the table, but the roasted leg of lamb is his wilder, funner cousin.
+And when it comes to holiday roasts, the prime rib may be the king of the table, but the roasted leg of lamb is his wilder, funner cousin.

-Shopping: Domestic vs. Imports
+Shopping: Domestic vs. Imported Lamb

 Q: I see lamb from Australia, New Zealand, and the U.S. at the butcher.
 What are the differences between these options, and is one better than another?